Jan Czerski: Biography

-Son of Xenia and Dominik Czerski, members of the Lithuanian-Polish nobility, he was born in the then Vitebsk Governorate of the Russian Empire (now in Vitebsk Region, Belarus).
+Son of Xenia and Dominik Czerski, members of the Lithuanian-Polish nobility, he was born in Vitebsk Governorate, Russian Empire (now Belarus).
 At the age of 18, as a high-school student of the Institute for Nobles in Vilnius, he took part in the January Uprising (1863–1864).
 He was captured and taken prisoner on 28 April 1863, and then stripped of his noble status, his lands confiscated and repossessed by another family member loyal to the Russian government.
 Czerski was then forcibly conscripted into the Russian Army and sentenced to be exiled to Siberia in Blagoveshchensk near the Amur River.
 He never made it to Blagoveshchensk, but was detached instead to serve in a formation near Omsk.
 During this time he was befriended by several Poles living in exile in the Omsk region, including: Marczewski and Kwiatkowski, as well as a Russian geographer, Grigory Nikolayevich Potanin.
 Under their influence, he became interested in the natural history of the region.
 They provided him with literature on Siberia and the natural sciences, so that during his free time he was able to educate himself and carry out his first research.

 After release from the army in 1869, he was not given permission to return home, and became a political exile.
 He was refused entry to university; his publications and his first attempt to join the Russian Geographical Society were also rejected.
 For the next two years he was forced to work as a teacher in Omsk, having been denied the right to leave the area.